Fashion Forward: Forecasting Visual Style in Fashion: Evaluation

 \subsection{Style forecasting}

-\makeatletter{}Having discovered the latent styles in our datasets, we construct their temporal trajectories as in \secref{sec:app_forecast} using a temporal resolution of months.
-We compare our approach to several well-established forecasting baselines\footnote{See appendix for more details}, which we group in three main categories:
+Having discovered the latent styles in our datasets, we construct their temporal trajectories as in \secref{sec:app_forecast} using a temporal resolution of months.
+We compare our approach to several well-established forecasting baselines, which we group in three main categories:

 \paragraph{Na\"{i}ve} These methods rely on the general properties of the trajectory: \begin{enumerate*}[label={\arabic*)}, itemjoin={;~}] \item \emph{mean}: it forecasts the future values to be equal to the mean of the observed series \item \emph{last}: it assumes the forecast to be equal to the last observed value \item \emph{drift}: it considers the general trend of the series. \end{enumerate*}